jonasbn/pxy-redirect-ow-function/README.md

 See the article on [log levels][LOGLEVELS] for more information.

+The logging is currently collected on [logtail](https://betterstack.com/logtail), from [Better Stack](https://betterstack.com/).

+## Monitoring

+Currently the service is monitored using [Better Uptime](https://betteruptime.com/) from [Better Stack](https://betterstack.com/).

+A public status page is [available](https://status.pxy.fi/).

+It monitors the following:

+- The reverse proxy (Nginx) via a health check
+- Calling a redirectable URL and checking the response code.
+The URL goes via the reverse proxy (Nginx) and the service (OpenWhisk)
+- The service (OpenWhisk) via a heartbeat

 ## Environment Variables

 If the environment variable `LOG_LEVEL` is specified as `debug` the log level will be set to `DEBUG`.